 through repetition, strategic progression, and working to learn the way your body & mind process the work (and listening to that!), you’re going to CRUSH those goals and i will be your #1 cheerleader all the way!

 where i've been & where i am

 i've been exploring allll the ways to move my body since my dad forced me into skis at age 2! although the winter sports never stuck for this lifelong (so far!) vermonter, finding ways to have fun with movement did - thanks dad! i guess it wouldn't be fair not to thank my mom, too...she was an aerobics instructor in the 80's and continued to take classes with baby me in her tummy.

-click below to fill out the form and get started!
+fill out the form and join my waitlist!